osteele/slack-channel-manager/README.md

    `poetry install --no-root`

+## Commands

+Common to all commands:

+- Where the documentation specifies a CSV file, you may also supply a file whose name ends in `.url`.
+In this case, the content of the file should be a URL that dereferences to a CSV document.
+- `--dry-run` shows what actions would be taken, without performing these actions.

 ### Creating Channels

 1. Create a CSV file named `channels.csv`.
 This file must have a column named "Name", and